Fitz-Greene Halleck: Early career

 In May 1811, the 20-year-old Halleck moved to New York City to find work.
-After a month of searching, he had all but given up and made plans to move to Richmond, Virginia, but he was hired by a banker named Jacob Barker.
+After a month of searching, he had all but given up and made plans to move to Richmond, Virginia, but he was hired by a banker, Jacob Barker.
 He worked for Barker for the next 20 years.

 Halleck began to write with his friend Joseph Rodman Drake.
 In 1819 they wrote and published the anonymous Croaker Papers, which were satires of New York society.
 These 35 poems were published individually in the New York Evening Post and National Advertiser over several months.
 An unauthorized collection was published in 1819 with 24 selections.
 They published the poems under the pseudonyms Croaker; Croaker, Jr.; and Croaker and Co., taken from a character in Oliver Goldsmith's The Good‐Natured Man.
 The "Croakers" were perhaps the first popular literary satire of New York, and New York society was thrilled to be the subject of erudite derision.

 That year, Halleck wrote his longest poem Fanny, a satire on the literature, fashions, and politics of the time.
 It was modeled on Lord Byron's Beppo and Don Juan.
 Published anonymously in December 1819, Fanny proved so popular that soon the initial 50 cent-edition was fetching up to $10.
 Two years later, its continuing popularity inspired Halleck to append an additional 50 stanzas.

 Both Halleck and Drake became associated with the New York writers known as the Knickerbocker Group, led by William Cullen Bryant, James Fenimore Cooper and Washington Irving, pioneers in their fields.
 Drake advised Halleck to pursue becoming a nationally known poet and to sit on "Appalachia's brow."
 He thought contemplating the immense power of American nature would inspire his friend's imagination.
 A medical student, Drake died in 1820 of consumption (tuberculosis) at age 25.
 Halleck commemorated his friend in "The Death of Joseph Rodman Drake" (1820), which begins, "Green be the turf above thee".

 Sarah Eckford Drake, the student's young widow, was left with their daughter.
 She showed interest in having Halleck as her second husband.
 His satires included her as a figure, and in one he referred to her as a witch.
-She died young in 1828.
+She died in 1828 at a young age.
 Halleck never married.

 In 1822, Halleck visited Europe and Great Britain, which influenced his poetry.
 "Alnwick Castle" was written that year and refers to a stately home in Northumberland.
-His long poem Marco Bozzaris (1825) was dedicated to the heroic Greek freedom fighter against the Turks, showing the continuing influence of Byron's example.
+His long poem Marco Bozzaris (1825) was dedicated to the heroic Greek freedom fighter against the Turks, Markos Botsaris, showing the continuing influence of Byron's example.
 In 1827 Halleck published a collection, Alnwick Castle, with Other Poems, but after that his writing decreased.